The 2 Best Ways To Burn Fat Fast (Without Destroying Your Hormones Or Metabolism)

 Fat Loss 101

-So where does all the fat actually go when you lose weight?
-Most fat loss books and so-called weight loss experts, physicians, dietitians and personal trainers will tell you that fat is converted to energy or heat, but this actually violates the law of conservation of mass, which states that mass, in an isolated system, is neither created nor destroyed by chemical reactions or physical transformations.
-Fat also isn’t excreted as feces or converted to muscle, as many others think.
+Most fat-loss books and so-called weight-loss experts, physicians, dietitians, and personal trainers will tell you that fat is converted to energy or heat, but actually, this would violate the law of conservation of mass — mass, in an isolated system, is neither created nor destroyed.
+Fat also isn’t pooped out or turned into muscle.

-Problem is, this can easily be offset with eating.
-A single 100-gram muffin, for example, provides about 20% of the average person's total daily energy requirement.
-The disappointing fact based on this is that physical activity as a weight loss strategy is easily foiled by relatively small quantities of excess calories.
-So what is the most effective, albeit traditional and boring solution to this conundrum?
-Simple: move more and eat less.
+The problem is weight loss can easily be offset by eating.
+A single 100g muffin, for example, provides about 20 percent of the average person’s daily energy requirement.
+This means physical activity as a weight-loss strategy is foiled even by relatively small quantities of food.

 #1: Inflammation